DanielBaur/Lakka/README.txt

 - GENERAL INFORMATION:
   Within Retroarch there are three configuration files relevant for the proper use of any controller:
     - the controller-specific key bindings ():
-      This file contains the information on which key of your controller provides what input signal for Retroarch (e.g. whether clicking the green butten labelled "B" on your N64 USB controller actually provides the input "A", "B" or anything else).
+      This file contains the information which key of your controller provides what input signal for Retroarch (e.g. whether clicking the green butten labelled "B" on your N64 USB controller actually provides the input "A", "B" or anything else).
       When you attach both your new controller and a keyboard to the Raspberry Pi hosting Lakka you can generate this file by navigating to
       ---> Input ---> Player Binds.